PSSRA/pssra.github.io/content/join/bylaws.md

 # ARTICLE NINE: RATIFICATION

-Pursuant to Article 10 of the revised Socialist Rifle Association Bylaws, the Puget Sound Socialist Rifle Association formally ratified these bylaws on [insert ratification date here].
+Pursuant to Article Ten of the revised Socialist Rifle Association Bylaws, the Puget Sound Socialist Rifle Association formally ratified these bylaws on [insert ratification date here].
 With X ayes and X nays, were witnessed by the Chapter Secretary TBD.
 The Organizing Committee of the Socialist Rifle Association granted recognition of this ratification on [insert recognition date here].

 # ARTICLE TEN: AMENDMENTS